JaneySprings/DotNet.Meteor/README.md

 * Fast and responsive
 * Do not required to install the OmniSharp VSCode Extension
-* Analyzing workspace projects
+* Shows all projects that are exist in the opened workspace

-# Usage
+# Run the Application

 1. Open a project's folder.
 1. Open the Run and Debug VSCode tab and click the 'create a launch.json file'.